cmawhorter/hmmac/README.md

 __Note: In the future, credentials will be replaced by a Credentials class.__

 ## License
-Copyright (c) 2012 Mark Wolfe
+Copyright (c) 2014 Cory Mawhorter
 Licensed under the MIT license.

-Copyright (c) 2013 Cory Mawhorter
-Licensed under the MIT license.
+TODO: Include comparison of req/s with passport, etc.